tomato42/tls13-spec/draft-ietf-tls-tls13.md

 information.
 [TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]
-[TODO: Work out how this interacts with PSK and SRP.]

 #####  Diffie-Hellman Parameters {#ffdhe-param}